awesomemotive/wp-simple-pay-lite/stripe/README.txt

 = 1.3.1 - TODO =

 * Added the ability to accept Bitcoin payments via default settings.
+* Now checks that host is running PHP 5.3.3 or higher using the WPupdatePHP library.

 = 1.3.0.1 - March 13, 2015 =